bobbingwide/oik-clone/README.md

 Yes.
 Work is needed in the following areas.

-- Hierarchicacl taxonomies are not handled
+- Hierarchical taxonomies are not handled -
-- Hierarchical content requires parent content to be cloned first
+- Hierarchical content requires parent content to be cloned first - partially solved in v0.5
 - Search and replace is not performed against content
-- Search and replace is not performed against post_meta data which contains post IDs

 # What authentication method is used?

 Simple validation of an API key.
+Other methods will be implemented.

 ## Screenshots
 1. oik-clone in action

 ## Upgrade Notice
+# 0.5
+Supports mapping of post IDs in post_meta data.
+Not quite ready for beta test.

 # 0.4
 Now supports cloning of hiearchical content - maintaining the post_parent on updates.